th-schwarz/CloudflareDNS-java/README.md

 ## Preface

-This project provides a java client for minimalistic access to the Cloudflare API, which is mainly used for managing DNS settings such as creating, updating and deleting DNS records.
+This project provides a java client for minimalistic access to the Cloudflare API version 4, which is mainly used for managing DNS settings such as creating, updating and deleting DNS records.

 If you encounter any bugs or find missing features, feel free to report them on the [GitLab Issues page](https://gitlab.com/thischwa/CloudflareDNS-java/-/issues).